Reynardisham/Reynardisham/draft/ideas.md

 Consider a "Reynard's Tales" section for collected lore, fables, or user-submitted stories related to the project.
 Explore integrating a simple, illustrative SVG or animated character for the README or a dedicated "About" page.

+Consider incorporating a robust commenting system for community discussion and feedback on research papers.
+Explore a feature for collaborative annotation of documents, allowing multiple users to highlight, comment, and discuss specific sections.